 Dialectical Behavior Therapy (DBT) is a cognitive behavioral treatment developed by Marsha Linehan, PhD, ABPP.
 It emphasizes individual psychotherapy and group skills training classes to help people learn and use new skills and strategies to develop a life that they experience as worth living.
 DBT skills include skills for mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness.

 Individual weekly psychotherapy sessions that emphasize problem-solving behavior for the past week’s issues and troubles that arose in the person’s life.
 Self-injurious and suicidal behaviors take first priority, followed by behaviors that may interfere with the therapy process.
-Quality of life issues and working toward improving life in general may also be discussed.
-Individual sessions in DBT also focus on decreasing and dealing with post-traumatic stress responses (from previous trauma in the person’s life) and helping enhance their own self-respect and self-image.
+Quality of life issues and working toward improving life in general may also be discussed during sessions.
+Individual sessions in DBT focus on decreasing and dealing with post-traumatic stress responses (from previous trauma in the person’s life) and helping enhance their own self-respect and self-image.
 Weekly group therapy sessions, generally 2 hours a session and led by a trained DBT therapist, where people learn skills from one of four different modules: interpersonal effectiveness, distress tolerance/reality acceptance skills, emotion regulation, and mindfulness skills are taught.
-Groups are held on Fridays from 11am - 1pm.

 If you are interested in signing up for DBT group, please call the office for additional details (712)255-0890.